cosimopyn/MS_Audit_Sys/cluster/ReadMe.md

 # Multiple nodes on one VM
-Cluster needs to own multiple private IPs to start Constellation nodes.
+Cluster needs to own multiple IPs to start Constellation nodes.
+One IP would cause HandShake errors.
 In this case, "permissioned-nodes.json" and "static-nodes.json" only list IP of Node 1.
 We use `HOST_IP_BASE` and `HOST_IP_OFFSET` in "config-cluster.json" to define these IPs.

 VM IP configuration Setting: